knights-analytics/hugot/contrib.md

 1. create or find an issue for your contribution
 2. fork and develop
 3. add tests and make sure the full test suite passes and test coverage does not dip below 80%
-4. create a MR linking to the relevant issue
+4. create an MR linking to the relevant issue

 Thank you for contributing to hugot!